Holistic Visual Management Board

 This isn’t sci-fi.
 This is the Holistic Visual Management Huddle Board—the superhero sidekick of operational excellence.

-Google searches for "visual management board," "daily huddle board," and "lean huddle board template" have surged 420% since 2020 (Google Trends).
+Since 2020, Google searches for “visual management board,” “daily huddle board,” and “lean huddle board template” have surged 420% (Google Trends).
 Why?
-Because in an era of hybrid teams, supply chain chaos, and labor shortages, visibility = survival.
+In an era of hybrid teams, supply chain chaos, and labor shortages, visibility equals survival.

 What Is a Holistic Visual Management Huddle Board?